nuta/operating-system-in-1000-lines/website/en/10-process.md

 void main(void) {
     __asm__ __volatile__(
-        "li sp, 0xdeadbeef\n"
+        "li sp, 0xdeadbeef\n"  // Set an invalid address to sp "unimp"                // Trigger an exception
-        "unimp"
     );
 }
 ```

-If we run this without applying the modifications from this chapter (restoring the kernel stack from `sscratch`), the kernel hangs without displaying anything, and the following output remains in the QEMU log:
+If we run this without applying the modifications from this chapter (i.e. restoring the kernel stack from `sscratch`), the kernel hangs without displaying anything, and you'll see the following output in QEMU's log:

 ```
 epc:0x0100004e, tval:0x00000000, desc=illegal_instruction <- unimp triggers the trap handler